Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Set-up for the proof of Theorem 3.1

 $d(X,Y)$ is called the Ruzsa distance of $X$ and $Y$. \end{definition}

-Ruzsa distance is not formally a distance; $d(X,X)$ can be zero for non-zero $X$; any $X$ valued in $\mathbb{F}_2^d$ that is not equivalent to a uniform random variable on a coset of some subspace $\Hc \subseteq \mathbb{F}_2^d$ satisfies $d(X,X)>0$.
-However, Ruzsa distance satisfies the triangle inequality and is nonnegative.
+The Ruzsa distance is not formally a distance; $d(X,X)>0$ for any $X$ valued in $\mathbb{F}_2^d$ that is not equivalent to a uniform random variable on a coset of some subspace $\Hc \subseteq \mathbb{F}_2^d$.
+However, the Ruzsa distance satisfies the triangle inequality and is nonnegative.